Nauja/awesome-ryver/README.md

 > pip install awesome-ryver
 ```

-And then you can launch it with:
+Make sure to have [AwesomeRyver.user.js](AwesomeRyver.user.js) in the folder from where you are running **AwesomeRyver**, and then you can launch it with:

 ```bash
 > awesome-ryver -e C:\Path\To\Ryver.exe